Print design: History

 There are several methods used to create print design artworks, spanning more than five hundred years.
 Printing technologies available throughout history heavily influenced the style of designs created by graphic designers at the time of production, as different methods of creating print design offer varying features.
-Before the emergence of the design and printing technologies of the twentieth and twenty-first century such as the inkjet printer, Adobe Illustrator, Adobe Photoshop, and Adobe InDesign, print design relied on mechanical technologies such as the letterpress and lithography.
+Before the emergence of the design and printing technologies of the twentieth and twenty-first century such as the inkjet printer, Adobe Illustrator, Adobe Photoshop, and Adobe InDesign, print design relied on mechanical technologies such as movable type, the letterpress, and lithography.

+Movable Type

+Chinese alchemist Pi Sheng invented the concept of movable type, circa 1045 CE.
+He created individual characters out of clay and lined them up, using a wax-like substance to keep them in place.
+They could then be pressed down to create an imprint, mimicking the effect of woodblock printing, which was the popular method at the time.
+Reusable, movable type was a revolutionary concept, however it did not gain traction in China because organizing the characters was not very compatible with the Chinese writing system.
+This innovation came about more than 400 years prior to the "invention" of movable type with the printing press in Europe, and it is unlikely that Pi Sheng was of any influence to Gutenberg.

 Letterpress

 The letterpress, perfected in the mid fifteenth century by Johannes Gutenberg (1398-1468) through the combined use of the printing press, oil-based inks, and cast metal type, remained the most common and efficient method of printing until the 1960s.
 Used frequently with typography design and type layout, the letterpress operates through the stamping of type and photo-engraved metal blocks on paper.
 The metal blocks are arranged in a frame by the printer, and the text columns and etchings are separated by vertical or horizontal metal bars; it is even possible to arrange the blocks at an angle using a letterpress.
 With the letterpress, print design and graphics remained black and white print on paper until the late nineteenth century.
 The letterpress was the first technology that allowed for mass production and distribution of printed material at a large scale, and because of this, quickly replaced the slow processes of woodblock printing and hand copying of print design.
+As time went on and technology progressed, the letterpress did as well.
+The Industrial Revolution brought about steam powered printing presses and Linotype machines, advancing the mechanical process of printing to a speed never seen before.